TBertuzzi/Xamarin.Forms.BehaviorValidationPack/README.md

 **Platform Support**

-MultiSelectListView is a .NET Standard 2.0 library.Its only dependency is the Xamarin.Forms
+Xamarin.Forms.BehaviorValidationPack is a .NET Standard 2.0 library.Its only dependency is the Xamarin.Forms

 ## Setup / Usage